Spoken français 🇫🇷 - how to use " VOILÀ " in French?

 I get it.
 You like Michel, but you want him to be the one to tell you first.
 There, you've got it.

-And finally, voilà is very very very often used to conclude.
-When you don't know what to say, when you have nothing more to say, you end by saying "voilà".
-It is synonymous with "it's over".
+And finally, voilà is very, very, very often used to conclude.
+When you don't know what to say, when you have nothing more to add, you end by saying "voilà".
+It's synonymous with "it's over".

-We use this to show that we are finished, that we are done talking.
-We have finished our explanation.
+We use voilà to show that we've finished, that we've finished talking.
+We've finished our explanation.
 What did you do this weekend?
-I saw a friend, we took a coffee.
+I saw a friend, we had coffee.
 I also went to the movies with another friend.
 And now I don't want to talk to you anymore.
-That's it.
+That's that.

 And that's it for today, this video is over.
-I hope that you have enjoyed it and that it has allowed you to better understand the different contexts in which French people can use the word "voilà" and that you too will now be able to use it in all these situations.
+I hope you've enjoyed it, and that it's given you a better understanding of the different contexts in which French people can use the word "voilà", and that you too can now use it in all these situations.

 That's it, this video is over.